sopherapps/py_scdb/README.md

 ![CI](https://github.com/sopherapps/py_scdb/actions/workflows/CI.yml/badge.svg)

-A very simple and fast key-value store but persisting data to disk, with a "localStorage-like" API.
+A very simple and fast key-value *(as UTF-8 strings)* store but persisting data to disk, with a "localStorage-like" API.

 This is the python version of the original [scdb](https://github.com/sopherapps/scdb)